-The structure of a cross-border private equity transaction is frequently quite complicated, particularly given the use of leverage in most transactions, the typical pass-through tax status of a private equity fund, and the existence of US tax-exempt and non-US investors in a private equity fund.
-Many non-US jurisdictions have minimum capitalisation requirements and financial assistance restrictions (which restrict the ability of a target company and its subsidiaries to 'upstream' security interests in their assets to acquisition financing providers), each of which limit a private equity sponsor's ability to use debt or special purpose vehicles in structuring a transaction.
-In a cross-border transaction, the sponsor must determine the impact of local taxes, withholding taxes on dividends, distributions and interest payments and restrictions on its ability to repatriate earnings.
+The structure of a cross-border private equity transaction is frequently quite complicated, particularly given the use of leverage in most transactions, the typical pass-through tax status of a private equity fund and the existence of US tax-exempt and non-US investors in a private equity fund.
+Many non-US jurisdictions have minimum capitalisation requirements and financial assistance restrictions (which restrict the ability of a target company and its subsidiaries to 'upstream' security interests in their assets to acquisition financing providers), each of which limits a private equity sponsor's ability to use debt or special purpose vehicles in structuring a transaction.
+As noted in question 17, non-US investors may be restricted from making investments in certain regulated industries, and similarly, many non-US jurisdictions prohibit or restrict the level of investment by US or other foreign persons in specified industries or may require regulatory approvals in connection with acquisitions, dispositions or other changes to investments by foreign persons.
+In addition, if a private equity sponsor seeks to make an investment in a non-US company, local law or stock exchange restrictions may impede the sponsor's ability to obtain voting, board representation or dividend rights in connection with its investment or effectively exercise pre-emptive rights, implement capital raises or obtain additional financing.

+Furthermore, in a cross-border transaction, the sponsor must determine the impact of local taxes, withholding taxes on dividends, distributions and interest payments and restrictions on its ability to repatriate earnings.
 Private equity sponsors must also analyse whether a particular target company or investment vehicle may be deemed to be a controlled foreign corporation or passive foreign investment company, both of which can give rise to adverse US tax consequences for investors in the private equity fund.
-Any of these issues may result in tax inefficiencies for investors or the violation of various covenants in a private equity fund's underlying documents which are for the benefit of its US tax-exempt or non-US investors.
-In addition, if a private equity sponsor seeks to make an investment in a non-US company, local law or stock exchange restrictions may impede the sponsor's ability to obtain voting, board representation or dividend rights in connection with its investment or effectively exercise preemptive rights, implement capital raises or obtain additional financing.
+Any of these issues may result in tax inefficiencies for investors or the violation of various covenants in a private equity fund's underlying documents that are for the benefit of its US tax-exempt or non-US investors.